Daspy11/the-stu-art-v2/content/Things/My Life.md

 **March 2020** - I leave Modernbanc to found another startup.
 I try to start a productised service for B2B landing page maintenance that I call PageKnight.

-**August 2020** - PageKnight doesn't scale, I shut it down and re-apply to Entrepreneur First and am accepted.
+**August 2020** - I build some landing pages for some [[YC|Y Combinator]] companies, but PageKnight ultimately doesn't scale.
+I shut it down and re-apply to Entrepreneur First and am accepted.

 **October 2020** - At Entrepreneur First I co-found [[Simple Construction Software]], a document workflow automation tool for the construction industry.